varnerlab/CHEME-1800-4800-Course-Repository-S23/problemsets/PS4/README.md

 * Principal components are the directions in which the data varies the most.
 Principle components are the eigenvectors of the [covariance matrix](https://en.wikipedia.org/wiki/Covariance_matrix) of the data.
 The principal components are obtained from columns of the matrix $\mathbf{U}$, computed using [Singular Value Decomposition (SVD)](https://en.wikipedia.org/wiki/Singular_value_decomposition).
 The variance that each component explains is obtained from the singular values in $\mathbf{\Sigma}$.

+### Data
+The `Synthetic-Numerical-CoV-10K-Fibrinolysis-NoMLabels.csv` dataset holds clinical measurements for basal (V1), first-trimester (V2) and third-trimester (V3) synthetic patients (1000 each, for a total of 30k patient records).

 ### Prerequisites
 * Problem set 4 requires that the [CSV.jl](https://github.com/JuliaData/CSV.jl) and [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl) packages be installed using the [Julia package manager included in the standard library](https://docs.julialang.org/en/v1/stdlib/Pkg/).